Mao Asada: Personal life

-Mao Asada was born in Meitō-ku, Nagoya, Aichi, Japan.
+Mao Asada was born on 25 September 1990, in Meitō-ku, Nagoya, Aichi, Japan.
 She was named after the Japanese actress Mao Daichi.
 She attended Nagoya International School until the middle of 1st grade.
 After transferring, she graduated from Takabari Elementary School and Takabaridai Junior High.
 She received her high school diploma from Chukyo High School on 15 March 2009.
 After that, she enrolled in Chukyo University and graduated in March 2015.
 While growing up, she idolized Midori Ito.
 She learned to skate after school almost every day.

 Her sister Mai Asada (two years older) is also a figure skater.
 She won two gold medals on the ISU Junior Grand Prix series and finished 6th at the 2006 Four Continents Championships.
 Now she works as a TV presenter and skates in ice shows.

-Asada owns a miniature poodle named Aero, who is named after the chocolate confection made by Nestlé.
+Asada owned a miniature poodle named Aero, who is named after the chocolate confection made by Nestlé.
 She has included Aero in exhibition programs.
-In 2008, Asada acquired two puppies, named Tiara and Komachi.
+She also acquired two other dogs named Tiara and Komachi.

+On 11 November 2024, Asada opened a figure skating rink in Tachikawa, Tokyo called, "MAO RINK."
+During the opening ceremony commemorating it opening, she said, "I think this is the best rink in the world.
+My next goal is to produce skaters who can become world number one."